ChengWeiGu/mcu-dashboard/README.md

 ## Description:

-1. The setting file: Config.ini
+1. Config.ini: The config setting
-2. The function for reading config: ConfigReader.py
-3. Start the program by commanding:  python App.py
+2. Start the program by commanding: python App.py
-4. The voltage data is saved under .\data\OK or NG
-5. If MCU is connected, please chose "real mode" to collect current data
+3. If MCU is connected, please chose "real mode" to collect current data
-6. If you just want to show the old data, please choose "file mode"
+4. If you just want to show the old data, please choose "file mode"

 ![image](https://github.com/ChengWeiGu/MCU-Dash-Python/blob/main/Display.PNG)

 ## ASUS Product:

 According to the privacy of product, there is no release code for official version on github.The ROGTrueVoltician is our product to combine the use of mcu with dashboard to achieve the real-time data acquisition for electric signals:

+Brief Introduction:
 ![image](https://github.com/ChengWeiGu/mcu-dashboard/blob/main/introduction.png)
+Website:
 ![image](https://github.com/ChengWeiGu/mcu-dashboard/blob/main/page1.png)